Skip to Main Content

 Editors Working Across Japan's Post-Production Spine

-Japan's editing community spans a wide range.
-That goes from the calm pace of Ozu and Kurosawa heirs to the fast cutting that anime and broadcast commercial work need.
-The country's post spine sits in Tokyo's Akasaka and Shinjuku post corridors.
+Japan's editing community covers a wide range.
+It runs from the calm pace of the Ozu and Kurosawa heirs to the fast cutting that anime and broadcast commercial work need.
+The country's post-production spine sits in Tokyo's Akasaka and Shinjuku corridors.

-Here is how this works in practice.
-Our network spans editors inside OMNIBUS JAPAN, THE SEVEN (TBS-linked), Imagica Entertainment (handling four thousand-plus titles a year), and vfxNova.
+Our network reaches editors inside OMNIBUS JAPAN, THE SEVEN (TBS-linked), Imagica Entertainment (which handles four thousand-plus titles a year), and vfxNova.
 Many trained at Tokyo University of the Arts and Nihon University College of Art.
-They then earned credits on features, prestige series, anime live-action adaptations, and the Toho-released films that anchor Japan's theatrical market.
+They then earned credits on features, prestige series, and anime live-action adaptations.
+Several cut the Toho-released films that anchor Japan's theatrical market.

-Here is the short of it.
 We match editors to your genre, format, and pace needs.
-The brief might call for an Avid Media Composer veteran for an episode series, a DaVinci Resolve specialist for finishing-blended flows, or a Premiere or Final Cut artist for fast commercial turnarounds.
+The brief might call for an Avid Media Composer veteran on an episode series.
+It might need a DaVinci Resolve pro for finishing-blended flows, or a Premiere or Final Cut artist for fast commercial turnarounds.

-Here is the breakdown.
-Our bilingual English-Japanese editors bridge global showrunners with Tokyo, Yokohama, and Osaka post houses.
-They deliver across ARIB tech specs, NHK and TBS broadcast norms, and global streaming masters.
-JST timezone gives same-day Asia-Pacific work with overnight cycles for European and North American teams.
-Our editors build alongside the shoot, so directors review cuts before wrap.
+Our English-Japanese editors link global showrunners with post houses in Tokyo, Yokohama, and Osaka.
+They deliver to ARIB tech specs, NHK and TBS broadcast norms, and global streaming masters.
+The JST timezone gives same-day Asia-Pacific work and overnight cycles for European and North American teams.
+Our editors also cut next to the shoot, so directors review the work before wrap.

 ACT 03